waughsh/waughsh.github.io/_posts/2016-08-15-Lagrangian-And-Dual-Problem.md

-The rise of KKT conditions and complementary slackness (two concepts that are often hard to grasp as first-timers) comes from the seemingly discordance between the original and Lagrangian optimality conditions.
+We get slightly more interesting result from examining the inequality constraint case.
+We can see the rise of KKT conditions and complementary slackness (two concepts that are often hard to grasp as first-timers) comes from the seemingly discordance between the original and Lagrangian optimality conditions.